Massipssa/Docs/bgd/zookeeper/concepts.md

 ### Znode

-* Maintain a stats structure
+- Maintain a stats structure
-* Can store data and have children at same time
+- Can store data and have children at same time
-* Stores information (last version, transaction Id of laste transation, ...)
+- Stores information (last version, transaction Id of last transaction, ...)
-* Have ACL (create, write, read, delete and admin)
+- Have ACL (create, write, read, delete and admin)
-* Support authentication username / password
+- Support authentication username / password
-* Client can set **watcher** on znode to get notified when change occurs
+- Client can set **watcher** on znode to get notified when change occurs
-    * data change
+    - Data change
-    * change an any znode
+    - Change an any znode
-    * child znode created or deleted
+    - Child znode created or deleted

-* Types
+- **Types**
-    1. **Persistance:** pemanant znode they are only deleted manually (default)
+    1. **Persistence:** permanent node they are only deleted manually (default)
-    2. **Emphemeral:** delete by Zookeeper when (-e flag to create)
+    2. **Ephemeral:** delete by Zookeeper when (-e flag to create)
          * Client who created it close the session
          * No request from client after timeout session (use by Kafka to maintain brokers)
-    3. **Sequetiel:** same as emphemeral just Zoopkeeper assigns number of 10 digits during the creation and increment this number when other sequential is created (-s flag to create)
+    3. **Sequential:** same as ephemeral just Zoopkeeper assigns number of 10 digits during the creation and increment this number when other sequential is created (-s flag to create)
-* Session: create between client and zookeeper
+* **Session:** create between client and zookeeper
-    * client sends heartbeats
+    - Client sends heartbeats
-    * Fail If no heartbeat was sent after certain period (timeout)
+    - Fails If no heartbeat was sent after certain period (timeout)
-* Watchers: mecanism used by cleint to get changes in Zookeeper
+* Watchers: mechanism used by client to get changes in Zookeeper

 ## Config